EnergyCube/RolePlay_Notes/README.md

 ## 🌐 Setup the Server

-To be able to use the RolePlay Notes Client you need to install a Web Server (publicly available) and MariaDB (only available locally).
+To be able to use the RolePlay Notes Client you need to install a Web Server (publicly available) and MariaDB or MySQL (only available locally).

 For Ubuntu (or Debian based) :
 ```bash